 The 5-inch, 800 × 480 color touchscreen display allows you to directly set, monitor, and control your system, including up to two breakers and eight two-position and two three-position disconnect switches.
 A small form factor and multiple mounting adapters make it easy to upgrade protection without cutting or drilling existing cutouts.
-You can quickly integrate the SEL-700BT into serial- or Ethernet-based communications with EtherNet/IP, IEC 61850 Edition 2, IEC 60870-5-103, the IEC 62439 Parallel Redundancy Protocol (PRP), Mirrored Bits communications, Modbus, DNP3, and other protocols.
+You can quickly integrate the SEL-700BT into serial- or Ethernet-based communications with EtherNet/IP, the Rapid Spanning Tree Protocol (RSTP), IEC 61850 Edition 2, IEC 60870-5-103, the IEC 62439 Parallel Redundancy Protocol (PRP), Mirrored Bits communications, Modbus, DNP3, and other protocols.

 Multifunction Bus Transfer—Automatically transfer the motor bus feeder source in industrial plants to ensure process continuity.
 The bus transfer switches the motor bus to an alternate source via one of four transfer methods: fast, in-phase, residual, or fixed-time.
 Manual load transfer is also possible locally or remotely via communications.
 Power is restored before the motor slows down, protecting critical processes.